department-of-veterans-affairs/lighthouse-talos/README.md

 - unauthorizedReponse `REQUIRED`
     - The configurable HttpServletResponse for an unauthorized/invalid client-key value.
 - name `OPTIONAL`
   - The name of the endpoint.
-This will be logged as part of the message if a client-key is invalid or unauthorized.
+This will be logged if a client-key is invalid or unauthorized.
   - Default: `Client key protected endpoint`